SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/fresh_browser_per_test.en.md

 Ideally, spin up a new virtual machine for each test.
 If spinning up a new virtual machine is not practical, at least start a new WebDriver for each test.
-For Firefox, start a WebDriver with your known profile.
 Most browser drivers like GeckoDriver and ChromeDriver will start with a clean known state with a new user profile, by default.
 ```java
 WebDriver driver = new FirefoxDriver();